elxwar/ejw-photo/README.md

 *Generated with [ng-poly](https://github.com/dustinspecker/generator-ng-poly/tree/v0.11.4) version 0.11.4*

-*Beginnings* of a photo portfolio site which allows signed in user to add and edit articles, galleries and photos.
+*Beginnings* of a photo portfolio site in AngularJS which allows signed in user to add and edit articles, galleries and photos.

 **Makes use of the rails API in [portfolio_api](https://github.com/elxwar/portfolio_api)**